Hexagon/croner/README.md

 // │ │ │ │ │ │
 // * * * * * *
 ```

+*   Croner expressions have the following additional modifiers:
+	-   *?* A question mark is substituted with the time of Croner's initialization.
+For example `? ? * * * *` would be substituted with `25 8 * * * *` if the time is `<any hour>:08:25` at the time of `new Cron('? ? * * * *', <...>)`.
+The question mark can be used in any field.
+	-   *L* L can be used in the day of the month field to specify the last day of the month.

+*   Croner allows you to pass a JavaScript Date object or an ISO 8601 formatted string as a pattern.
+The scheduled function will trigger at the specified date/time and only once.
+If you use a timezone different from the local timezone, you should pass the ISO 8601 local time in the target location and specify the timezone using the options (2nd parameter).

+*   Croner also allows you to change how the day-of-week and day-of-month conditions are combined.
+By default, Croner (and Vixie cron) will trigger when either the day-of-month OR the day-of-week conditions match.
+For example, `0 20 1 * MON` will trigger on the first of the month as well as each Monday.
+If you want to use AND (so that it only triggers on Mondays that are also the first of the month), you can pass `{ legacyMode: false }`.
+For more information, see issue [#53](https://github.com/Hexagon/croner/issues/53).

 | Field        | Required | Allowed values | Allowed special characters | Remarks                               |
 |--------------|----------|----------------|----------------------------|---------------------------------------|